-Summer 2024 Reproductive Justice Legal Fellowship
+Summer 2025 Reproductive Justice Legal Fellowship

-The Bernard and Audre Rapoport Center for Human Rights and Justice, housed at the University of Texas School of Law, is seeking one rising 2L or 3L law student from any U.S. law school to support the Sissy Farenthold Reproductive Justice Defense Project during the summer of 2024.
-Working at the intersection of criminal law and reproductive justice, the Project provides resources for lawyers, the public, and reproductive justice and advocacy organizations; tracks criminal charges, prosecutions, and civil suits in Texas related to pregnancy and abortion; and serves as a transnational hub for academic research and advocacy regarding the criminalization of pregnancy.
-In the process, the Project hopes to deter investigations of and prosecutions for pregnancy-related offenses and increase the ability of individuals and communities, in the words of the Atlanta-based organization SisterSong, to “maintain personal bodily autonomy, have children, not have children, and parent the children we have in safe and sustainable communities.”
+The Sissy Farenthold Reproductive Justice Defense Project, housed at the Rapoport Center for Human Rights and Justice at the University of Texas School of Law in Austin, Texas, is seeking one rising 2L or 3L law student from any U.S. law school to serve as a full-time Reproductive Justice Legal Fellow during the summer of 2025.
+The Project is guided by the principles of the Reproductive Justice movement and its foundational ideas about maternal health, childbirth, and parenting.
+Working at the intersection of criminal law and reproductive justice, the Project provides resources for lawyers, health care providers, advocacy organizations, and the public; tracks criminal charges, prosecutions, and civil suits in Texas related to pregnancy and abortion; and serves as a transnational hub for academic research and advocacy regarding the criminalization of pregnancy.
+We seek to deter investigations of and prosecutions for pregnancy-related offenses and educate on the status of the law to ensure access to legal abortion care.

 The Summer Reproductive Justice Legal Fellow will work under the direction of Project Director Blake Rocap and Criminal Defense Lead Cristina I. Ramirez, and alongside Rapoport Center faculty and staff, as well as undergraduate and graduate student interns and fellows.
-This fellowship is designed for a law student seeking hands-on research and advocacy experience in the fields of reproductive rights and/or criminal defense.
+This fellowship is designed for a law student seeking practical research and advocacy experience in the fields of reproductive rights and/or criminal defense.
 It is also an excellent opportunity for a student interested in pursuing a career at an academic research center or legal non-profit.
-A demonstrated commitment to social justice and/or reproductive health, rights, and justice is highly preferred.
+A demonstrated commitment to social justice and reproductive health, rights, and justice is highly preferred.

 • supporting outreach to Texas-based and national legal service providers as well as to local, national, and international partners;